BG3-Community-Library-Team/bg3-community/Tutorials/dialogue-files-tutorial.md

 Also, another fun fact: turns out my dad has been doing the same thing for years, just with the word bananas, and I had no idea!
 Very fun to me that we picked those words specifically tbh.
 At least, it is to me!

-Once you've copied the effect components you need to, I recommend copying them into a separate file while you're working on them.
+Once you've copied the effect components you need to, I recommend pasting them into a separate file while you're working on them.
+You will need to do this if you plan on using my Dialogue Timeline Updater, by the way!

 #### Updating cloned effect components